harry-wood/emea-on-rails/src/index.md

 ## The Technical Details

-We'll meet on the evening of June 9, EMEA time, exact times and online platform are still TBD.
+We'll meet on the evening of June 9, at 15:00 UTC<span class="hidden zoned-time" data-time="2021-06-09T15:00:00Z"></span>, exact schedule and online platform are still TBD.

 We will also have exciting contests and prizes for all our participants across the region!